richardvan/richardvan.github.io/pages/about.md

 He received a B.S. in [Computer Science](http://www.cs.ucla.edu/) in 2010, from the University of California, Los Angeles; and a Master's of [Business Administration ](http://www.unr.edu/degrees/business-administration/mba) in 2013, from the University of Nevada, Reno.

 He was formerly a software engineer at [International Game Technology](https://www.igt.com/) with five years of work experience,  full-time (June 2010 to May 2014), and two internships (Summer 2008 and Summer 2009) where he worked on in-house casino software and mobile apps.

+During his time at IGT, he took night classes at the local university to earn his MBA.
+The MBA has served him to better understand corporate culture and the financial side of life.

 In 2014 he gracefully quit his job and did some long-term traveling to learn more about the world and himself, he traveled through over twenty [countries](http://richardvan.com/pages/travel.html) for six months.